Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Continuity

 Then trivially $\defineds{(f_{(f\ x)}\ x)}$ and thus applying \autoref{ax:continuity} on $f_{(f\ x)}$ and $x$ yields

 As $\defineds{(f_{(f\ x)}\ y)} \liff (f\ y = f\ x)$, the claim follows. \end{proof}

-When considering represented spaces, the spaces where equality is decidable are precisely the discrete spaces \cite{Pauly2016OnTT}.
+When considering represented spaces, the spaces where equality is semi-decidable are precisely the discrete spaces.
 Thus, we can apply this lemma to get the standard continuity principles for discrete types such as $Y = \dN$ or $Y = \dB$.

-However, In most cases the codomains of function spaces that we are interested in are beyond semi-decidable.
-For example, the Baire space and Euclidean spaces have co-semi-decidable equalities but not semi-decidable ones.
-Hence, we provide the following lemma that can be applied on such spaces: \begin{lem}[\coqref{baire\_continuity}{/formalization/Hyperspace/Continuity.v}{15}] For any types $X, Y$ where inequality for $Y$ is semi-decidable, the following continuity principle holds:
+However, computable analysis is mostly concerned with non-discrete spaces.
+To treat such cases, we extend the previous lemma to functions where the codomain is a sequence type as well, i.e., replacing $Y$ by $\dN \to Y$. \begin{lem}[\coqref{baire\_continuity}{/formalization/Hyperspace/Continuity.v}{15}] For any types $X, Y$ where equality for $Y$ is semi-decidable, the following continuity principle holds:

 \end{lem} \begin{proof} The proof is by induction on $n$.
 For $n=0$, we can choose $m=0$ and the statement is trivially true.
 Next, assume we can (nondeterministically) choose some $m_0$ such that